McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Results

 For reference, the right side of Figure \ref{fig:bbh-nal} shows a similar comparison, between O3 observations and a model based on isolated binary stellar evolution.
 This model was the preferred model of \citet{st_inference_interp}, incorporating the delayed supernova engine \citep{Fryer2012}, weak pair-instability effects, a 5 \% Bondi-Hoyle accretion rate, a $2.5 \msun$ maximum neutron star mass, a common envelope ejection efficiency of $\alpha_{\mathrm{CE}} = 1.0$, efficient dynamically stable Roche-lobe overflow ($f_a = 0.922$), a supernova recoil kick from a single Maxwellian described by $\sigma_{\mathrm{kick}} = 108.3 \mathrm{km/s}$ (not reduced by fallback), and reduced mass loss from stellar wind during the hydrogen-dominated parts of a star's life (a factor of $f_{\mathrm{WIND1}} = 0.328$ compared to the standard \citet{Vink2001} power law).
 To read more about these assumptions, refer to \citet{st_inference_interp}.

 As seen in this figure, this isolated binary evolution model is consistent with most GW observations, though in modest tension with the high-mass population reported to date.

 Qualitatively, Figure \ref{fig:bbh-nal} may lend insight to the preferred formation channel for particular events.
-Specifically, the AGN channel may not be likely to produce BBH mergers below a source-frame chirp mass of $\mathcal{M}_c = 10$ $\msun$.
-In addition, a few events which stand apart from the isolated binary population channel may originate from the AGN disk channel The cosmic origin of massive compact binary mergers such as GW190521 have long been debated \citep{Gayathri2022, Gamba2023Nature, MortonGW190521, LIGO-O3-O3a-RP, LIGO-O3-O3b-RP, RomeroShawGW190521, Fragione_2020, Belczynski2020-EvolutionaryRoads}.
-In this work, we predict that the AGN channel can produce events as massive as this event.
+Specifically, the AGN channel may not be likely to produce BBH mergers below a source-frame chirp mass of $\mathcal{M}_c = 4.325$ $\msun$.
+In addition, a few events which stand apart from the isolated binary population channel may originate from the AGN disk channel.
+The cosmic origin of massive compact binary mergers such as GW190521 have long been debated \citep{Gayathri2022, Gamba2023Nature, MortonGW190521, LIGO-O3-O3a-RP, LIGO-O3-O3b-RP, RomeroShawGW190521, Fragione_2020, Belczynski2020-EvolutionaryRoads}.
+In this work, we predict that the AGN channel can produce events as massive as this event, although this particular event appears at the fringes of the distribution.
 Additionally, GW190929\_012149 appears to be more consistent with the AGN population predicted here than with the isolated binary channel.
 We reserve a full comparison of BBH merger populations from AGN disk and isolated binary environments for future work.